Celebrate Recovery: Navigate Holiday Stress and Avoid Relapse With 21 Sober Holiday Tips.

 Recovery: Freedom from Our Addictions Russell Brand

-All systems are checked.
-A pilot never leaves the tarmac without completing an in-depth systems check of the inside and outside of the place.
-His ability to thoroughly review the plane before take off and keeping his eye on the gauges during the flight ensure the passengers will arrive at their destination safely.
+A pilot never leaves the tarmac without completing an in-depth systems check of the inside and outside of the plane.
+His thoroughly reviews the plane before take-off and keeps his eye on the gauges during the flight ensures the passengers arrive to their destination safely.

-Don’t let the stress during the holidays cause the freshness and joy you feel for your new life to slip away.
-Create a plan to follow every day, list of phone numbers, surround yourself with others in recovery, and continuously check your surroundings and feelings.
-Build a program that will keep you far from relapse.
+Don’t let the stress during the holidays cause the joy you feel in recovery slip away.
+Create a plan to follow every day, carry a list of phone numbers, surround yourself with others in recovery, and continuously check your surroundings and feelings.
+Build a program that will keep your system for recovery in check.

-You can THRIVE in Early Recovery.
-Use these tips to navigate the tumultuous waters of the holidays and arrive on the shores of the new year happy, sober, and committed to a new year in recovery.
+Use these tips to navigate through holiday stress and frustration, so you can arrive on the shores of the new year happy, committed, and fulfilled in recovery.

 There is hope for you or a loved one struggling with addiction to alcohol or drugs.
-The Lighthouse can help you transition into sober living and recovery coaching.
-Our admissions staff will assist you in finding the resources you need to connect with The Lighthouse or the proper placement needed to begin your journey of recovery.
+The Lighthouse can help your transition into a life of recovery with sober living and recovery coaching.
+Our admissions staff will assist you in finding the resources you need to begin your journey of recovery.

 Reach out to us and get started today.